-Choral Music is a performance-based class; attendance at all concerts, festivals and trips is mandatory.
+Choral Music is a music course.
+It is a performance-based class: attendance at all concerts, festivals and trips is mandatory.
 Choral Music is open to any student in grades 10-12 who has a love of singing and/or wish to improve singing within an ensemble.
 Having some previous experience with singing is an asset but not a necessity.
 Students are exposed to a wide range of musical styles, from renaissance and classical to gospel, pop and jazz.
-Choral Music is a full year "J" block course that runs before school on Day Two.
+Choral Music is a full year j-block course that runs before school on Day 2.